Student Learning Outcomes (SLOs) at College of San Mateo - Assessment: An Institutional Overview

 Student Learning Outcomes Assessment Coordinator

-The SLOAC is a faculty member who serves as chair of the College Assessment Committee and reports to the Academic Senate as needed.
+The SLOAC is a faculty member who serves as chair of the Committee on Teaching and Learning and reports to the Academic Senate as needed.
 In addition, the SLOAC serves on the Curriculum Committee’s Technical Review committee, reviewing new course and program SLOs, and is a member of the Academic Support and Learning Technologies division (ASLT).

-Disciplines and services keep track of their assessment planning by completing annual Assessment Plans, updated in Spring.
+Disciplines and services keep track of their assessment planning by completing biennual Assessment Plans.

 Assessment activities and results are communicated to the college and community through a variety of ways.

-• Assessment Reports: The College Assessment Committee produces a biennial Assessment Report, synthesizing themes and trends from Program Reviews, and summarizing other assessment activities across the college (surveys, embedded assessments, student activities etc.)
+The Committee on Teaching and Learning produces a biennial Assessment Report, synthesizing themes and trends from Program Reviews, and summarizing other assessment activities across the college (surveys, embedded assessments, student activities etc.)